ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### The instance_id property

-The `instance_id` property identifies an ingredient used in an action and is only used when defining/writing a manifest, not reading one.
+When defining/writing a manifest, the `instance_id` property identifies an ingredient used in an action.

 Any `c2pa.opened` or `c2pa.placed` action must have an associated ingredient identified by the `org.cai.ingredientIds` parameters field of the action with an array of ingredient `instance_id` values.